discos/doc/user/medicina/DataRetrieval.rst

 **YYYYMMDD-HHMMSS-Project-Suffix_Scan#_Subscan#.fits**

-Data can be copied from *escsConsole* to your laptop using  'ssh’  or
+Data can be copied to your laptop using the procedure provided by the user support.
-‘rsync –e ssh’  commands.

 .. note:: When recording manually-acquired data in FITS format, the output